-Blight Rayner Architects initially approached MakMax Australia with a challenge to design and develop a variable shade concept for St Margaret’s Anglican School in Brisbane.
+Blight Rayner Architects initially approached MakMax Australia with a challenge to design and develop a retractable roof for the swimming pool in the new sports precinct development for St Margaret’s Anglican School in Brisbane.
 Well known for our extensive portfolio of tensile membrane fabric structures for schools, universities and learning centres, we generally work in fixed tensile structures.
 The brief for the shade cover over the pool at St Margaret’s was to optimise the operational costs and seasonal flexibility by controlling the levels of sunshine onto the pool’s surface.
 This was to be achieved with a series of motorised mesh fabric panels that could open and close at the push of a button.

-Intended to be used as sun protection while students are using the pool, the 40m x 30m space is covered by a structural grid of cables spaced at approx. 2.5m apart, which in turn support 4 opposing pairs of (10m x 15m) fully motorised fabric shade sections.
-The opposing panels close from the outside, meeting in the centre.
+Intended to be used as sun protection while students are using the pool, the 40m x 30m space is covered by a structural grid of cables spaced at approx. 2.5m apart, which in turn support 4 opposing pairs of fully motorised fabric shade sections.
+The 150m2 opposing panels close from the outside, meeting in the centre.

 With safety at the forefront of design for MakMax’s education sector projects, the St Margaret’s pool roof has been engineered to withstand wind gusts of up to 125km/hr while closed, however it features a fail-safe function of automatically retracting when wind speeds rise about 27km/hr, protecting the fabric and the cabling.